About me

 Country life has been an adaptation for me.
 I grew up in Liverpool and spent most of my adult life in Manchester.
 So I feel fortunate now to get the best of both worlds, travelling to Manchester for a few days every fortnight to check in with colleagues.
 It also allows me to keep in touch with my family and my urban family.

-For me, the benefits of social media do not outweigh the harms and so for many years I've almost completely disengaged from it.
-This website is my way of sharing thoughts and connecting with people interested in ethical technology leadership, real-world agile implementation, and learning from failure.
+For me, the benefits of social media do not outweigh the harms and so for many years I've almost completely disengaged from it, although I have recently discovered Substack which feels valuable and different.
+This website is my main way of sharing thoughts and connecting with people interested in ethical technology, systems thinking, and the question of how we make things genuinely better.

-Want to discuss technology transformation, share experiences about learning from failure, or explore speaking opportunities?
+Want to discuss technology transformation, economics and public policy, or speaking opportunities?
 I'd love to hear from you.